 Vogue and Elle magazines.
 He held the office of Regional Director of

-artist demonstrations and teaching studio art classes at the Museum of
+In addition to artist demonstrations and teaching studio art classes at

-Fine Arts, Boston he facilitated a program called Fashion Tales
+the Museum of Fine Arts, Boston he facilitated a program called Fashion

-several branches of the Boston Public Library, and recently joined the
+Tales at several branches of the Boston Public Library, and joined the

 ranks of CreativeLive's highly respected team of online educators.
 Jay